idrinth-thalui/core/dialogue/location-type/IdrinthFollowerDialoguePlaceTypeSoulCairnIdle.md

 - Trinimac guard us in this wasteland.
 - The air tingles with twisted magicka.
 - Can you hear them?
 Countless souls lost in the mist, their screams reduced to a murmur.
-- The Soul Cairn is rumored to be the place soul-trapped beings end up.
+- The Soul Cairn is rumoured to be the place soul-trapped beings end up.
 A horrible fate.
 - I hope I don't meet anyone I know.
 - What a desolate realm...
 - Great stars, i hope I never end up here!